 Michelle Patrick, Community Development Coordinator, Nevada Arts Council

 Can artists and cultural planners rediscover, cherish, and strengthen the definition of community?
 Effective collaboration within a creative space or community is not an add-on activity to be carried out by a designated “engager.”
 It is for everyone!
 In the creative field, every stakeholder believes the arts to be of unquestionable value; but most recently, our field has become subjective and divisive with little to no room to assess the very essence of what brings us together: The art!
 Many communities recognize what the arts do as meaningful, important and even life changing.
 But none of this can be demonstrated or even extended if our creative circles lose sight of how to collectively listen and accept each other in a mindful and respectful manner.
-To have our creative contributions revered arts organizations and artists must lead by example.
-And more than ever, now is the time to fully apply the power of art for the betterment of our creative circles and communities.
+To have our creative contributions revered, arts organizations and artists must lead by example.
+More than ever, now is the time to fully apply the power of art for the betterment of our creative circles and communities.

-Creative Problem Solving: Honing Your Skills
+Creative Mindset: Honing Your Skills

 Natalie Petersen, Assistant Director, Utah Arts & Museums